I'm Honey!

 Drinking plain water has never been easy for me.
 To help me reach adequate hydration, I have a large container filled with hot water and a squeeze of a lemon wedge that I carry with me when I am home.
 I do enjoy sparkling water and I also eat lots of tomatoes because I read they are filled with water.

-8. Take Care of Yourself The Same Way You’ve Cared For Your Children and Grands
+8. Take Care of Yourself and Manage Stress The Same Way You’ve Cared For Your Children and Grands

 As mothers and grandmothers we have a tendency to care for everyone around us and forget to put on our own oxygen mask!
 Remember that your health is important too.
 When you take care of your body, your mind and soul will experience a joie de vivre. chronological age is just a number honey good exercise at home